Connecting state and local government leaders

 Even if China doesn’t limit travel, state-run media could discourage visits.
 The blow could be hefty considering more than 200,000 Chinese tourists visited Vegas in both 2015 and 2016, The Independent reported, and they prefer high-stakes games like baccarat.

-Earlier this month, Trump floated $100 billion in additional tariffs after China responded to his 25 percent tariff on steel imports and 10 tariff on aluminum imports, which, as Route Fifty previously reported, has generated widespread concern among governors, with their own on 106 goods from soybeans to whiskey.
+Earlier this month, Trump floated $100 billion in additional tariffs after China responded to his 25 percent tariff on steel imports and 10 tariff on aluminum imports, which, as Route Fifty previously reported, has generated widespread concern among governors, with their own on 128 goods from wine to steel pipes.

 The new tariffs, if enacted, would target products used in robotics, information technology and aerospace—areas China has tried to gain ground on by hacking U.S. intellectual property.